PeterNaydenov/batch-runner/README.md

 ## Description

 Execute a batch job with a simple call.
-Batch itself contains a name, source of data and a job to be executed.
-Batch runner will execute the job for each item in the source.
+A batch contains a name, a source of data and a job to be executed.
+Batch runner will execute the job for each item provided by the source.

-Source is a function that returns an array of items.
-Source function will be executed on each job run request so the source can be dynamic.
-Each item will be passed to the job function.
+The source is a function that returns the data to iterate over.
+The source function is executed on every `run()` call, so the data can be dynamic.
+Any non-array return value (single item, primitive, `null`, etc.) is automatically wrapped in a single-item array.

-In job run request you can provide extra data parameters that will be passed to the job function as well after the item from the source.
+Each item is passed to the job function.
+Extra arguments given to `run()` are forwarded to the `source`, the `job`, and the `final` function.

-Library `batch-runner` is a framework agnostic.
-No dependencies.
+Library `batch-runner` is framework-agnostic.
+No runtime dependencies.

 ## Installation
-Here is how to install the library:
 ```
 npm i @peter.naydenov/batch-runner
 ```